CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab7.md

 ### Task 5: Training the sample model

-Training a sample model using Random Forest.
+Use GitHub Copilot to train a Random Forest model, evaluate its performance, and calculate the model's accuracy.

 >**Note**: The model training is a continuation of the train test split step to train the model; run the train test split step first and then continue with the model building.